New Study Finds Toxic Chemicals in Makeup — PFAS

 Here at Kinder Beauty, we remain committed to only providing our customers with high-quality products that are 100% cruelty-free and vegan, and made from the cleanest ingredients (based on the best available scientific research).

-We take this news seriously, and we will immediately begin taking steps to ensure that no PFAS are making their way into your home through products found in our monthly boxes, or in our Marketplace.
+We take this news seriously, and we will immediately begin taking steps to ensure that no PFAS are making their way into your home through products found in our vegan monthly beauty boxes, or in our Marketplace.